uksrc-developers/PyProfQueue/ReadMe.md

 if different from queue_system
 - queue_options(Optional): Any queue options to add or override when compared to the work_script
 - likwid (Optional: defaults to False): Bool to determine if likwid should be used
-- likwid_output (Optional): Likwid output directory, if a specific one is to be used
 - likwid_req (Optional): Likwid requirements, details can be found in the section about **add_likwid**
 - prometheus (Optional: defaults to False): Bool to determine if prometheus should be used
-- prometheus_output (Optional): Prometheus output directory, if a specific one is to be used
 - prometheus_req (Optional): Prometheus requirements, details can be found in the section about **add_prometheus**

 The *Script* class has a few methods that are intended for external use, these are: